 - Review the University Honor Code: This commitment to academic integrity, ethical behavior, personal responsibility and civil discourse exemplifies the “Carolina Way”, and this commitment is codified in both the University’s Honor Code and in other University student conduct-related policies.

-Be sure to attend the Gillings School MPH New Student Orientation and Schoolwide Welcome on Friday, August 16th, 8am-2pm where you will receive additional academic advising and related materials.
+Be sure to attend the Gillings School MPH New Student Orientation and Schoolwide Welcome (More Details for 2021 Events Coming Soon) where you will receive additional academic advising and related materials.
 We are committed to providing quality academic advising and mentoring for all students.
-Each semester you will have the opportunity to participate in individual and cohort advising sessions to discuss information that is relevant to course planning and registration, in addition to faculty mentoring that provides you with tailored support for your academic, professional, personal development, and practicum.
+Each semester you will have the opportunity to participate in individual and cohort advising sessions to discuss information that is relevant to course planning and registration, in addition to faculty mentoring that provides you with tailored support for your academic, professional, personal development and practicum.